Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Select the TGW created by CloudFormation in the Target list and click Save changes.

-19. In order to force other subnets to route their traffic through the TGW, you’ll need to edit their subnet route tables to send relevant traffic to the gateway.
+19. To force other subnets to route their traffic through the TGW, you must edit their subnet route tables to send relevant traffic to the gateway.
 To do so:

 • Locate the relevant route table.

-• Click Add route and enter 0.0.0/0 as the subnet value (this scenario assumes that all traffic needs to be sent to the TGW to enable additional filtering.
-Use a specific subnet range if this is not the case for your setup).
+• Click Add route and enter 0.0.0/0 as the subnet value (this scenario assumes that all traffic needs to be sent to the TGW to turn on additional filtering.
+Use a specific subnet range if this isn’t the case for your setup).

-With the new Connect configurations created, the next step is to configure the Sophos Firewall nodes with the relevant GRE and BGP details.
+With the new Connect configurations created, the next step is configuring the Sophos Firewall nodes with the relevant GRE and BGP details.

-I. In your AWS console, navigate to Services > VPC.
+I. In your AWS console, go to Services > VPC.

 II.
 Navigate to Transit Gateway Attachments in the left-hand menu.

 III.
-Select the Connect attachment for the Sophos Firewall node and navigate to the Connect peers tab.
+Select the Connect attachment for the Sophos Firewall node and go to the Connect peers tab.

 IV.
 Note the address information in the following fields for both the entries that will be required to configure the Sophos firewall nodes: